swissarthurfreeman/systematic-review-backend/README.md

 # Objective

 This repository is just here to showcase a microservice I worked on as part of a project.
-Lazar Barta developed the component and unit tests, A. Freeman developped the API.
+Lazar Barta developed the component and unit tests, I (Arthur Freeman) developped the API.
 The global application was deployed on gitlab and had a frontend microservice, a Java microservice that created the clustering instances and communicated with our backend via Kafka.